jz393/jz393.github.io/writing/wellness-in-modernity.md

 Perhaps the most helpful aspect is the workout-friendly UI.
 You can start a workout (choose from dozens of options) and track your progress and heart rate in real time.
 It’s been beneficial for pacing myself on runs, making sure I stay in the proper zone.

 ### Oura Ring
-Frustrated with my watch’s tendency to overcount my sleep, its interference with my z’s with the constant pinging, and the general fashion distaste (I don’t think I’ll ever be able to fully get rid of the tan), my eyes landed on OURA.
+Frustrated with my watch’s tendency to overcount my sleep, the nightly interference with constant pinging, and general fashion distaste (I don’t think I’ll ever be able to fully get rid of the tan), my eyes landed on OURA.
 I got the ring in gold to match my other jewelry—much more tasteful than a bulky watch!

 Three months later, my ring has become a core part of my everyday routine.
 To my surprise, it isn’t invasive at all.
 I was between sizes and settled on the larger size.
 I now alternate between my left index finger and thumb, depending on how loose I want it.
 The health metrics are diverse and reasonably accurate.
 The app is sleek and efficient.
 I eagerly check it each morning and before bed.